apblair/CellLayers/README.md

 <image src="Images/example.png">

 **Fig. 1 (A)** PBMC mulit-resolution analysis from 0.1 to 0.5.
 Edges are painted by CD3E, which is a marker gene for CD8+ T, Memory CD4 T, and Naive CD4 T cells.
 Nodes are painted by Silhouette score.
 The lower Sihouette values indicate samples are near the decision boundary of neighboring clusters.

+To recreate Figure 1B, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb in a Jupyter environment and run the following cell:

 **Fig. 1 B**